 Adam and Libra each own 40% of Max’s studio; he owns the remaining 20%.
-Once the nominal president, Adam reportedly had little interest in the business until 2012, when he and three associates began actively managing the studio in order to reinvigorate the Peter Max brand and increase revenue.
-A key marketing strategy was a deal with the cruise lines to permit Max’s art to be sold shipboard.
-Norwegian Cruise Lines’ Breakaway even had its hull decorated with Max’s paintings of the New York skyline and the Statue of Liberty.
-The new promotional strategy was highly successful.
-According to the NY Times, Max’s studio pulled in a net profit of over $30 million in 2018.
+Once the nominal president, Adam reportedly had little interest in the business until 2012, when he and three associates began actively managing the studio in order to reinvigorate the Peter Max brand.
+A key marketing strategy was a deal with the cruise lines to permit Max’s art to be sold aboard ship.
+One of Norwegian Cruise Lines’ ships, Breakaway, even had its hull decorated with Max’s paintings of the New York skyline and the Statue of Liberty.
+The new promotional strategy was highly successful: According to the NY Times, Max’s studio pulled in a net profit of over $30 million in 2018.

-Those close to the artist during this period reported that Max was so incapacitated that he was no longer capable of creating original art; he was simply signing his name to works churned out by a bevy of assistant painters and later sold.
+Those close to the artist during this period reported that Max was incapacitated and no longer capable of creating original art; he was simply signing his name to works churned out by a bevy of assistant painters.
 His then-current wife, Mary, 30 years his junior, along with his daughter Libra, became concerned about how their husband and father was being treated by Adam, as well as how the business was being handled.
 In 2015, Mary petitioned the New York court to appoint a guardian to oversee the business.
 She and Libra alleged that they were now no longer allowed to visit the studio to see their husband and father.
 Mary alleged that Adam had effectively “kidnapped” her husband.

-Adam painted a different picture.
-He said he was protecting his father from Mary’s emotional and physically abuse.
+Adam, however, painted a different picture.
+He said he was protecting his father from Mary’s emotional and physical abuse.
 He claimed she denied Max food, demeaned him, and was even putting large Brazil nuts in his smoothies in hopes he would choke.
-Mary’s lawyers denied the allegations, claiming Max and Mary “adored” one another.
+Mary’s lawyers denied the allegations, claiming Mary and Max “adored” one another.